Hearing Aid Styles

 RECEIVER IN CANAL (RIC)

-One of the newer styles to enter the market, the RIC is a clever blend of reliability, comfort and discrete cosmetic appearance.
-Most of the electronics (including the amplifier, microphones, and battery) are tucked away behind the ear, while the speaker (also known as a receiver) sits inside the ear canal.
-The speaker is connected to the rest of the device by a very fine wire encased in flexible plastic which runs up the side of the ear, and ‘blends in’ with the skin.
+RICs are a clever blend of reliability, comfort and discrete appearance.
+Most of the electronics (including the amplifier, microphones, and battery) are within the main device behind the ear, while the receiver sits inside the ear canal.
+The receiver is connected to the main device by a very fine wire encased in flexible plastic which runs up the side of the ear, and ‘blends in’ with the skin.

-RIC devices have become one of the most popular styles because they are less noticeable on the ear and offer excellent and very natural sound quality.
+RICs have become one of the most popular styles because they are less noticeable on the ear and offer excellent and very natural sound quality.
+They look and sound fantastic and are easy to manage.

 CUSTOM (ITC, CIC)

-There are several versions of custom instruments, some smaller than others.
-As a rule, the larger the instrument, the more powerful the amplifier and speaker, and the longer the battery life.
+There are several versions of custom devices, some smaller than others.
+As a rule, the larger the device, the more powerful the device which means it can deal with more hearing loss.
 The electronic components are located in the ear canal or concha (bowl of the ear).
-The shape of the shell or casing is taken from a custom-made mould of your ear.
+The shape of the shell or casing is taken from a customised mould of your ear.
 This allows for a very precise fit.

-The location in the ear and the fact the custom device occludes a significant portion of the ear canal, can result in a blocked feeling in the ear or your own voice sounding loud and ‘drummy’ when speaking.
-Also, custom styles can be more prone to wax and moisture damage given the location in the ear canal where wax is produced.
+The location in the ear and the fact the custom device blocks a significant portion of the ear canal, can result in a blocked feeling in the ear or your own voice sounding loud and ‘drummy’ when speaking (we call this occlusion effect).
+Also, custom devices can be more prone to wax and moisture damage given the location in the ear canal where wax is produced.

-Custom styles are often easier to manage and are suitable for people with mild to severe hearing loss.
+Custom devices are often easier to manage and are suitable for people with mild to severe hearing loss.
+Some people choose custom with the belief they are less noticeable than RICs.
+This may be a misconception.